 Come on over and join me on my couch and let’s talk about love in all its glorious aspects.
 I know there are other hopeless romantics out there who are like me.
 Or maybe, you are in a new relationship or recently engaged.
 If so, that is great.
 I want to hear your story!

-Are you settle in now?
+Are you settled in now?
 Ok, back to where we were…

 Language of Love